Software Development for Embedded Vision with pylon

 A Quick Overview of Benefits for pylon Software for Embedded Vision Applications

-It doesn't matter which operating system (Windows, Mac OS X, Linux (ARM), Linux (x86)) you use to create an application: pylon's cross-platform compatibility ensures that applications port easily from one operating system to another.
+It doesn't matter which operating system (Windows, macOS, Linux (ARM), Linux (x86)) you use to create an application: pylon's cross-platform compatibility ensures that applications port easily from one operating system to another.

 No matter which camera interface (GigE, USB 3.0, BCON for MIPI or BCON for LVDS) or for which Basler camera or camera module an application is being created: the pylon programming interface always looks the same.
 Converting a pylon-based application from one interface technology (such as USB 3.0) to another (such as BCON for MIPI) typically requires little, if any, change to the code.